 To keep our staff and customers safe we will continue to follow the physical distancing, building capacity limits and increased hygiene practises outlined by the State Government in their roadmap to recovery.
 When entering the library please make sure you sanitise your hands at the sanitiser stations provided.
 Bookings are essential.

-LIVE AND LEARN In partnership with the Friends of the State Library of South Australia
+A TUESDAY TALK - BOOKS IN MY LIFE In partnership with the State Library of South Australia

-Speaker: Carolyn Spooner Tuesday 15 June 2021 at 11.00am Cost: FREE Hetzel Theatre, Institute Building, State Library
+Speaker: Janet & Suzanne Scarfe Tuesday 7 December 2021 at 11.00am-12.00pm Cost: FREE Hetzel Lecture Theatre, Institute Building, State Library